 So now you know what they are and why they’re removed, let’s get into wisdom teeth removal cost.

-You only have to do a quick Google search to notice the vast differences in wisdom teeth removal cost.
-In fact, if you type in something like “How much does wisdom teeth removal cost?” you see a wide variety in pricing.
+You only have to do a quick Google search to notice the vast differences in wisdom teeth removal costs.
+If you type in something like “How much does wisdom teeth removal cost?” you see a wide variety in pricing.

-Finder.com.au, for instance, states that you should allow between $200 -$400 for a basic wisdom tooth extraction.
-While Smilecom.au (which itself cites the 2017 National Dental fees survey as its guide) states that patients should allow anything between $500 and $3000 per wisdom tooth, for extraction under general anaesthesia.
+Finder.com.au, for instance, states that you should allow between $200 to $400 for a basic wisdom tooth extraction.
+While Smilecom.au (which itself cites the 2017 National Dental Fees survey as its guide) states that patients should allow anything between $500 and $3000 per wisdom tooth for extraction under general anaesthesia.

-Quite simply because there are many variables that can affect the cost of extracting a single or multiple wisdom teeth.
-Let’s take a look at some of them…
+Many variables can affect the cost of extracting single or multiple wisdom teeth.
+Let’s take a look at some of them:

 The complexity of the case